 What is Content Audit?

-A content audit is a systematic review of all content on your website, evaluating each page's performance, relevance, and quality to decide what to keep, update, consolidate, or remove.
+A content audit is a systematic review of all content on your website, evaluating each page's performance, relevance, and quality to decide what to keep.

 What is a Content Audit?